 Standard Operating Procedures

-Standard Operating Procedures are a much misunderstood and badly implemented concept in many organisations.
+Standard Operating Procedures are a much misunderstood and badly implemented concept in many organizations.

 Author Tom Hughes, with the Senior Team at Lumen Electronics